If you're looking for a chocolatey, fudgy, rich dessert, this Flourless Chocolate Cherry Cake is the answer.

 - 200 g (1 cup) golden caster (or granulated) sugar

 - 1 tsp almond extract

 - 4 medium eggs

-- 50 g cocoa powder (usually gluten free, but best to check)
+- 50 g (½ cup) cocoa powder - (usually gluten free, but best to check if required)

 - Thick whipped cream